NatTuck/hw-quest/content/classes/2023-09/cs4140/notes/38-multi-player.md

 In order to make that work, we need to know each user's name.
 So we'll need a "login" screen where the user enters their name.

+Logging in will set the user name in local state:

 ```js
 // store.js